em-tlm/ts-lib-report/README.md

 1. Install nodejs and npm

-2. Cd into directory, and enter commands:
+2. Cd into directory, and download modules by entering:

     npm install